Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 • Oil-free, fragrance-free, non-comedogenic zinc oxide formula

-• Niacinamide + hyaluronic acid -- genuinely multi-functional
+• Niacinamide + hyaluronic acid in one lightweight formula

 • Light enough to use as the sole AM moisturizer for oily skin